Zimin0/IPtables-Self-Made-FireWall/README.md

 # IPtables-Self-Made-FireWall
-A self-made firewall created using iptables rules
+A self-made firewall created using iptables rules.